The-Receiver/Raspbian-Office-Fonts-Keyboard-installation-script/README.md

 Now run
 fc-list | grep Pyidaungsu
-if it returns nothing, this process has failed.
-If it has returned something, go on LibreOffice, and check that the font Pyidaungsu is there by searching for the font on the font tab.
+if the command returns nothing, this process has failed.
+If it returns multiple lines containing the word Pyidaungsu, it has succeeded.
+Go to LibreOffice, and check that the font Pyidaungsu is there by searching for the font on the font tab.